Harry Crerar: Clearing the Channel Coast

-After the Allied breakout from Normandy, the First Canadian Army was clearing the Channel Coast.
-The brutal fighting in Normandy had left the First Canadian Army short of men.
+After the Allied break-out from Normandy, the First Canadian Army conducted the clearing the Channel Coast.
+The fighting in Normandy had left the First Canadian Army short of men.
 In the confined terrain, the infantry accounted for 76 per cent of all casualties instead of 48 per cent as forecast by the War Office.
 The 2nd Canadian Infantry Division alone was 1,900 infantry short by 26 August.
 Particularly acute was a shortage of French-speaking reinforcements for Les Fusiliers Mont-Royal and Le Régiment de Maisonneuve.
 CMHQ retrained reinforcements for other branches as infantry, and wounded men were returned from hospital as quickly as possible.
-Despite these expedients, by 31 August, the First Canadian Army was 4,318 men short.
+Despite expedients, by 31 August, the First Canadian Army was 4,318 men short.
 Crerar resisted suggestions that training time for reinforcements be cut.
 Nor was the problem confined to Canadian troops; on 17 August Crerar received a reminder from the Polish Commander-in-Chief, General Kazimierz Sosnkowski that the Polish forces were having difficulty in obtaining reinforcements.

 Crerar consults a map while sitting on the wing strut of a Taylorcraft Auster Mk.
 III light observation aircraft in 1945.

 A row erupted between Montgomery and Crerar after Crerar chose to attend a commemoration at Dieppe on 3 September instead of a briefing on Operation Market Garden that was attended by senior British and American commanders.
 When Montgomery threatened to have Crerar replaced, Crerar replied that as the national commander he would take the matter up with the Canadian government.
 Montgomery immediately backed off; while he might have been successful in removing Crerar, he might also have been removed himself, and his claim to be Allied ground forces commander would have been discredited.